-All types send comma delimited values(CSV); one line per I/O or Alarm so that the both the subject & body can be easily parsed into a logging app, a typical use for the DAILY type.
+Each of the above E-mail types send Comma Separated Values (CSV); one line per I/O or Alarm so that both the subject & body can be easily parsed into a logging app, a typical use for the DAILY type.
 Will make text-to-speech entertaining (bit encoded value-states are therefore intentionally excluded).